|Nutrition Facts (per serving)|

 - Make sure to use a rubber spatula when cooking the omelet.
 Metal spatulas will break the egg whites and make it hard to neatly transfer to the plate.

 - If you are adding meats to the omelet, warm them first.
-They won't be heated through in the time it takes to cook the omelet if you add them at the end.
+If you add them at the end, they won't be heated through in the time it takes to cook the omelet.